 Who are the victims in Baltimore's Francis Scott Key Bridge collapse?
 What we know about those missing and presumed dead

-The search for six people presumed dead became a recovery effort in the wake of the collapse of the Francis Scott Key Bridge Tuesday.
-Two were recovered in a red pickup truck Wednesday morning.
+The search for the six became a recovery effort Tuesday evening.
+Two bodies were recovered from the site of the collapse in a red pickup truck Wednesday morning.

-State Police said the search has moved to a salvage effort because officials believe vehicles are encased in the bridge debris, and divers are no longer able to operate around the debris.
+State Police said the search has moved to a salvage effort because officials believe the four still missing are in vehicles encased in the bridge debris.
+Divers are no longer able to operate around the debris.

 The span was struck by a cargo ship shortly after it left the Port of Baltimore early Tuesday morning.